 h = for purposes of this Section 23.4.3.3.3, h is an index running across all hours of the day

-Multiplier = a factor that may range between 1.0 and 1.5.
-The ISO shall consider the facts and circumstances presented by the Market Party when determining the appropriate multiplier to use
+Multiplier = a factor of 1.0 or 1.5.
+The ISO shall use a 1.0 Multiplier if the Market Party has not been penalized for inaccurately reporting fuel type or fuel price information in the Day-Ahead Market over the 6 months prior to the market-day for which the penalty is being calculated.
+In all other cases the ISO shall use a 1.5 Multiplier.

 ▲ Day-Ahead BPCG paymentg = the change in the Day-Ahead Market guarantee payment that the Market Party receives for Generator g determined when the ISO performs the Day Ahead Market guarantee payment impact test in accordance with Section 23.3.2.1.2 of these Mitigation Measures